LeSteak11/sp01-hex-grid/MASTER-PLAN.md

 **Explicitly out of scope** (the Later list): network-based isochrones, real-time transit, multi-city support, user accounts, mobile-native app.

+**Later list (deferred, revisit before ship):**
+- Clip the grid to the SF city boundary — the bbox is a rectangle, so Marin and bay cells currently render
+- Elevation reads nearly flat at default zoom; either commit harder to height or reconsider extrusion
+- Basemap labels (Daly City, Brisbane) compete with the data for attention — dim them in the MapLibre style
+- Add rail/tram/ferry to the transit category; currently bus stops only

 ---

 ## 4. Tech stack